wgmyers/mal/impls/ruby-wgm/NOTES.md

 Made a start on ruby-eval and it doesn't work at all.
 I have no idea why.

+In other news, I installed and ran rubocop, and oh dear, this is not remotely idiomatic Ruby, is it.
+So much to correct that I don't want to autocorrect it because I need to go through and learn what mistakes I am making.

+Lots of:
+* redundant parens after new()
+* redundant parens in general
+* redundant returns
+* formatting issues
+* non-Rubyisms like x.length == 0 for x.length.zero?

+Eep.

+Meanwhile, ruby-eval has been fixed by implementing it in Ruby, with a class and everything.

 ### Step A - Part Two: Self Hosting (2021-05-10)

 Ok, so we had a hideous bug in macroexpand where we were using shift on the